 More than fifty percent of Americans favor repeal of the law.
 They are right: it should be repealed for several big reasons.

 First, Obamacare is keeping employers from hiring new employees in full-time jobs by redefining the work week.
-Instead of the normal workweek of 40 hours, Obamacare defines full time employees as any who work 30 hours a week or 130 hours a month.
+Instead of the normal workweek of 40 hours, Obamacare defines full-time employees as any who work 30 hours a week or 130 hours a month.

 You have to get a second or even third job to make up for the loss Obamacare imposed.
 Too many Americans can’t find 40-hour a week jobs and Obamacare is the reason they can’t.

 Almost as bad has been Obamacare’s effect on the price of healthcare insurance in America.
-Millions of people and their families have had their policies cancelled because of Obamacare.
+Millions of people and their families have had their policies canceled because of Obamacare.
 If they can buy replacement policies, those policies come at a much higher cost.
 Some states, such as Florida, have seen the price of healthcare insurance premiums rise from 30%-100%.
 Many states have experienced the same, and some have seen expenses rise even higher.

 According to Americans for Tax Reform, Obamacare contains 20 new or raised taxes including a hike in Medicare payroll taxes, taxes on medical devices and innovative drug companies and many others.
 It’s a drag on our economy that penalizes research and development into medicines and revolutionary medical technologies that save lives.